How to Stay Cool Naturally in the Summer Heat

 Advanced Home Cooling Strategies

-Use exhaust fans to pull hot air out
+Use exhaust fans to draw hot air outside.

 Car Cooling Strategies